cmu-sei/usersim/docs/developer-guide.md

 This method returns what amounts to a specification for the task's config dictionary.
 The intention was to have a dictionary with two keys, 'required' and 'optional', each with dictionaries holding the required and optional keys, respectively, and their human-readable description.
-Your description string should be prefixed with a type specification, followed by a ':' (colon) character.
-For example:
+Your description string should be prefixed with a type specification, followed by a ':' (colon) character. **This also means you must not use the ':' character later in string.** For example:

 ```
 required = {'a_number': 'int: A number to use, for reasons.'}